FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Time control=Ticking this checkbox allows for time controls to be implemented in the game.
 If the box is left unticked, the game is one of unlimited time.
 This appears in all the game creation menus (e.g. "Create a game", "Play with a friend").
 It also appears in player profiles next to games that have time controls implemented.
 This sentence is a heading to time controls for the game.

+Clock=This means chess played on limited time, with a clock for each player.
+This is one of three time control settings in the "Create a game" menu (http://lichess.org/setup/hook).

+Correspondence=Correspondence chess is chess played over a long period of time, often with several days per move.
+This is one of three time control settings in the "Create a game" menu (http://lichess.org/setup/hook).
+Please do not translate literally; if your language does not have an equivalent term, translate to "long" games or something similar.

+Days per turn=This is a slider specifically for correspondence chess games.
+Appears in the "Create a game" menu (http://lichess.org/setup/hook) when you have selected the "Correspondence" time control.

+%s days=The maximum number of days for each turn.
+This appears next to te slider for the correspondence chess time control in the "Create a game" menu (http://lichess.org/setup/hook).

-Time=This appears in the table of games you can join on the "Play" page (http://lichess.org/).
+Time=The time control for the game.
+This appears as a column heading in the table of games you can join on the "Play" page (http://lichess.org/).

 User name=The name you use to sign in, e.g. "thibault".